tangrams/tangram-docs/pages/cameras.md

 ####`cameras`

-The `cameras` element is a required top-level element in the [scene file](Scene-file.md).
+The `cameras` element is an optional top-level element in the [scene file](Scene-file.md).
 Individual cameras are defined by a *camera name* under this element.
 ```yaml
 cameras:
     camera1: